jwk15/greektest/README.md

 Some code for Java classes for manipulating polytonic Greek strings.
 Respective Main methods demonstrate usage.

-A couple of the classes are still pretty rough, though I forget which; I stopped actively working on this project more than a year ago.
+A couple of the classes are still pretty rough; I stopped actively working on this project more than a year ago, so factor in the haze of time when reading the description below. has the

 CharInfo - the most developed class; gives information on the characters in a given Greek string (e.g., unaccented/accented/circumflex, iota-subsripted).